Root Awakening

 Alex looked at it.
 Then at Dale.

+Dale looked at the bar.
 “I’ve been hiding.”

 “The administration job is what I said it was.
 Useful.
 Adjacent.
 Traceable good.”
 A breath.
-“And I built it specifically because the inside got too heavy, and I didn’t trust myself not to disappear into it, and Claire died, and I used that as the last evidence I needed.”
+“And I built it because the inside got too heavy, and I didn’t trust myself not to disappear into it, and Claire died, and I used that as the last evidence I needed.”
 He paused.
 The sentence wanted a qualification and he didn’t give it one.
-“I’ve been telling myself it was maturity for so long that I almost couldn’t hear what it was instead.”
+“I’ve been telling myself it was maturity for so long I couldn’t hear what it was instead.”

 Alex’s hands were still on the bar.